City Policy Agenda

 - Enact a top-two election system to replace the current closed partisan primary system.

-- Create a voluntary municipal poll worker program to expand the pool of qualified poll workers.
+- Implement split shifts and create a voluntary municipal poll worker program to expand the pool of qualified poll workers.

-- Create Student Voter Registration Day and require schools provide voter registration forms to parents.
+- Create permanent Student Voter Registration Day and require that schools provide voter registration forms to parents.

 PUBLIC OVERSIGHT OF POLICE MISCONDUCT

-- Enact further reforms to boost public confidence in accountability of police misconduct.
+- Enact further reforms to strengthen public oversight and boost public confidence in the accountability of police, such as engaging additional government entities to enhance transparency of the NYPD and developing the NYPD’s internal oversight of police misconduct.

-- Monitor use of the Civilian Complaint Review Board’s prosecutorial authority and the NYPD Inspector General.
+- Strengthen the investigative, oversight and prosecutorial powers of the Civilian Complaint Review Board and the NYPD Inspector General.

 - Make the Commission to Combat Police Corruption (CCPC) permanent and grant it subpoena power.